-Use the timetable journey planner to find travel times:
+Utilize the timetable journey planner for accurate travel times between stops.

 Both are scenic but the scenic section is longer on route (1) as it is the old fashioned route with 1 spiral and a amazing descent down the side of the Rhone valley to Brig (sit on the right)